belaventer/arts-by-bela/TESTING.md

    | 6.3 | On the Client Account email provider, verify an email was received confirming the Commission Request.
 On the Artist Account, verify the same email was received. | Pass |
    | 6.4 | Return to the Profile page of the Client Account and verify the Commission status is In Progress. | Pass |
    | 6.5 | Login with the Artist Account and navigate to the Profile, verify the payed commission is now available to the Artist. | Pass |

+* Note: the valid payment was tested once again after the webhook implementation.

 7. **WIP Illustration**: